tragedy-labs/sprite/docs/_SpriteServer/database.md

 (**databaseName: *string***)

-Returns an `SpriteDatabase` instance for the supplied `databaseName`, using the authorization details of the `SpriteServer` instance.
+Returns a `SpriteDatabase` instance for the supplied `databaseName`, using the authorization details of the `SpriteServer` instance.

 #### Example